idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 `MortarConstraint` objects are designed to handle weak-form contributions from both surface-based lower-dimensional (Lagrange multiplier) variables and domain-based (primary and secondary) spatial variables.
-For these three focus spatial variables, its job is to contribute to the associated rows of the residual and the Jacobian matrix.
+For these three +focus+ spatial variables, its job is to contribute to the associated rows of the residual and the Jacobian matrix.
 Herein, as in the source code of `MortarConstraints`, these spatial variables will be called (see Mortar [syntax/Constraints/index.md#MC-parameters] for the analogous input parameter names):